7AC/chia-dashboard/README.md

 If you're using a QNAP NAS for farming you can use this [SNMP exporter](https://github.com/sandrotosi/qnap-dashboards).

+### Prometheus

+Install [Prometheus](https://prometheus.io/download/#prometheus) and [Node Exporter](https://prometheus.io/docs/guides/node-exporter/).
+Use `prometheus.yml` to configure (replace `localhost`, `plotter`, `farmer` and the IPs in there appropriately).

+### Grafana

+Install [Grafana](https://grafana.com/grafana/download?pg=get&plcmt=selfmanaged-box1-cta1) and add the dashboard in `grafana.json`.
+Customize the various panels with the appropriate devices, mountpoints etc.

 ## Open Issues

-I'd like to eventually generalize enough all the items above that come from [github.com/7AC](https://github.com/7AC) so they can be rolled back into their respective repos.
+I'd like to eventually generalize enough all the "custom" items above that come from [github.com/7AC](https://github.com/7AC) so they can be rolled back into their respective repos.
 Also all the files in this repo require editing (addresses, mountpoints, etc).